 Are there any products or resources you suggest to help start this business?

-I have a free recorded podcast called as a Professional Organizer’s Think Tank.
-It is 36 free podcast episodes where I share everything about how I started and groomed my professional Organization business.
+I have a free recorded podcast called Professional Organizer’s Think Tank.
+It is 36 free podcast episodes where I share everything about how I started and groomed my professional organization business.
 It is very transparent and candid, and I would love it if anybody wanted to listen to that or to join the Facebook group with the same name.

-I would like to thank Lisa for taking out time to answer the questions and give clear insight on the professional organization hustle.
-I am sure many of you will find this interesting and resourceful to start your own organization business.
+I would like to thank Lisa for taking time out to answer the questions and give clear insight on the professional organization hustle.
+I am sure many of you will find this interesting and helpful to start your own organization business.
 Lisa has this impressive private Facebook group for all the aspiring and seasoned organizers.

 If you want to start your organization website or blog, then Bluehost will be a good place to start.
 You can get very cheap and reliable hosting for $2.95 a month (remember this price is only through my link and for a short period of time!).
-Plus you get a FREE domain when you sign up for 12 month basic plan.
-I love their support because that is most important when you are starting off.
+Plus you get a FREE domain when you sign up for a 12-month basic plan.
+I love Bluehost’s support because that is the most important thing when you are starting off.

 Finally, if you enjoyed this interview, please share it with your friends.